-Columbus Day is a U.S. holiday that commemorates the landing of Christopher Columbus in the Americas in 1492, and Columbus Day 2021 occurs on Monday, October 11.
+Columbus Day is a U.S. holiday that commemorates the landing of Christopher Columbus in the Americas in 1492, and Columbus Day 2022 occurs on Monday, October 10.
 It was unofficially celebrated in a number of cities and states as early as the 18th century, but did not become a federal holiday until 1937.
 For many, the holiday is a way of both honoring Columbus’ achievements and celebrating Italian-American heritage.
-But throughout its history, Columbus Day and the man who inspired it have generated controversy, and many alternatives to the holiday have proposed since the 1970s including Indigenous Peoples' Day, now celebrated in several U.S. states.
+But throughout its history, Columbus Day and the man who inspired it have generated controversy, and many alternatives to the holiday have proposed since the 1970s including Indigenous People's Day, now celebrated in many U.S. states and cities.

 Christopher Columbus was an Italian-born explorer who set sail in August 1492, bound for Asia with backing from the Spanish monarchs King Ferdinand and Queen Isabella aboard the ships the Nina, the Pinta and the Santa Maria.

 Columbus intended to chart a western sea route to China, India and the fabled gold and spice islands of Asia.
 Instead, on October 12, 1492, he landed in the Bahamas, becoming the first European to explore the Americas since the Vikings established colonies in Greenland and Newfoundland during the 10th century.

 Later that October, Columbus sighted Cuba and believed it was mainland China; in December the expedition found Hispaniola, which he thought might be Japan.
 There, he established Spain’s first colony in the Americas with 39 of his men.

 In March 1493, Columbus returned to Spain in triumph, bearing gold, spices and “Indian” captives.
 The explorer crossed the Atlantic several more times before his death in 1506.